buchandersenn/SimpleContentProvider/README.md

     $ ./gradlew clean build publishToMavenLocal

-and then add the library as a dependency in your 'build.gradle' file:
+and then add Maven Local as well as the library itself to your 'build.gradle' file:

+    repositories {
+        mavenLocal();
+        mavenCentral();
+    }

+    ...

     dependencies {
-        compile 'dk.simplecontentprovider:simplecontentprovider:1.0.+'
+        compile 'dk.simplecontentprovider:simplecontentprovider:1.0.0'
     }

 Alternatively, you can just to copy the three classes SimpleContentProvider, SimpleDatabaseHelper and